Skip to Content Skip to Navigation

 Grant Opportunities

-Cancer Council WA offer three funding schemes.
+Cancer Council WA offers funding for cancer research across a number of schemes.
 The Strategic Priority Program – Capacity building and the Cancer Research Project Grants are co-funded by the Future Health Research and Innovation (FHRI) Fund and donations from the West Australian community.
-Cancer Council WA fund the Research Funding Program through community donations.
+Cancer Council WA also offers schemes that are fully funded through community donations.

 Strategic Priority Program – Capacity Building